johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 hide_table_of_contents: false
 ---

-Of late, myself and others have been doing work to integrate APIs into LLM interactions, using [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
+Of late, I've been involved in work to integrate APIs into LLM interactions, using [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
 This post is something of a brain dump on the topic.
 Given how fast this space is moving, I expect what is written here to be out of date, possibly even _before_ I hit publish.
 But nevertheless, I hope it's useful.

 ![title image reading "Large Language Models, Open API, View Models and the Backend for Frontend Pattern" with the Azure Open AI / Swagger logos](title-image.png)